A Quick Guide to a Faster Financial Consolidation Process

 The elimination journal within Mosaic automatically pulls in all transactions that run through your intercompany accounts during a given period, as shown below.

-The platform matches offsetting entries in intercompany accounts, booking deltas due to FX rates as CTAs.
+The platform matches offsetting journal entries in intercompany accounts, booking deltas due to FX rates as CTAs.
 You can quickly review the elimination entries and manually make adjustments as needed.

 There’s also an option to run eliminations in bulk to further streamline the process if you’re going back and cleaning up historical data.